Olympus E-M1 vs Sony A7C

 Studio photographers will appreciate that the Olympus E-M1 (unlike the A7C) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7C is a recent model that features in the current product line-up of Sony.
-In contrast, the E-M1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Sony A7C Manual.
+Further information on the features and operation of the E-M1 and A7C can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Sony A7C Manual.